TechIntegrationLabs/nextdaymvp/README.md

 - Interactive hero section with particle animations
 - Voice recording and transcription using OpenAI's Whisper API
 - AI-powered idea processing with GPT-4
-- App icon generation using DALL-E
+- App icon generation using Stability AI
 - Contact form with webhook integration
 - Responsive design with Tailwind CSS
 - Smooth animations with Framer Motion